Progressive income tax study guide

 Illinois personal income tax revenue could fall up to $6.6 billion from COVID-19 lockdown

 Income taxes are a volatile revenue source, which is why the COVID-19 restrictions and mass unemployment are expected to drop Illinois’ revenues by up to $6.6 billion.
 A progressive tax puts greater reliance on smaller segments of income, increasing the state’s fiscal vulnerability – especially during economic downturns.

 Motivated math: Pritzker ‘fair tax’ numbers don’t add up

 Pritzker claims progressive tax rates will generate $3.4 billion in new state revenue, but his revenue projections overstate how much a progressive income tax hike would actually bring in by $1 billion to $2 billion.

 5 broken tax promises show why Illinois voters distrust Pritzker’s ‘fair tax’

 Illinois politicians have a history of broken promises about how they tax and spend residents’ money.

-As nation celebrates small businesses, Illinois politicians take them for granted
+As nation celebrates small businesses, Illinois considers taxing them more

-As S-corps and partnerships are the most common filing status for small businesses, the progressive tax structure passed by the General Assembly could affect nearly 112,000 such entities in Illinois – 30% of them.
+S-corps and partnerships are the most common filing status for small businesses.
+The progressive tax structure passed by the General Assembly could mean that nearly 112,000 such entities in Illinois – 30% of them – pay more.

 Pritzker progressive tax amendment allows for nation’s highest tax on business income